arunkrishnamoorthy/UI5_Code_Snippets/formatter/xml_formatter.md

 ## Currency Formatter

-showMeasure property of the formatOptions needs to be set.
+showMeasure property of the formatOptions needs to be set and type of property needs to be set to Currency.

 ```xml
 <Text text="{ parts: [{ path: 'amount' },{ path: 'currency'}],